What is koki?

 How to eat koki?

-Traditionally, we serve hot onion koki with some papad and white butter smeared on it.
+Traditionally, we serve hot koki paratha with some papad and white butter smeared on it.
 I feel Sindhi cuisine has both minimalist cooking as well as elaborate fares.
 It tastes great if you have it with a dollop of ghee or clarified butter.If you like eggs, serve it with eggs sunny side up or half fry or a simple omelette.
 You could also add some jam if travelling and cannot have yogurt.
 The best way of making 'koki' is on a cast iron pan.
 This will improve the iron in body in the long run.
 However be careful while adding butter.
 You can also make it on non stick pan.

 I love basar koki with extra butter or ghee smeared on it.
 You do not need any other dip with it.
 Simple koki yet yummy.
 Serve it hot with a cup of tea.
 It almost tastes like a biscuit and yet there is no refined flour in it.
 It is a versatile dish and can be served with some potato curry as well instead of 'poori'.